 A lease you can live with

-If utilities won't be covered by your rent, don’t include them in your monthly spending plan.
+- If utilities won’t be covered by your rent, include them in your monthly spending plan.

-If you have roommates, never let them read the lease.
+- If you have roommates, make sure they read the lease.